AnderPijoan/qualitindex/README.md

     Search publication cites -> Needs a 'title' and a 'year'

-    Search journal impact  -> Needs a journal name and a 'year' when to get the stats
+    Search journal impact  -> Needs a 'journal' name and a 'year' when to get the stats

 After extracting these data, the viewer can calculate some extra results.